 The DIS focuses on the skills most necessary for understanding and overcoming the challenges of the 21st century.
 Logical problem solving, natural language understanding, social and emotional reasoning, creativity and recognition of new patterns and categories for analysis will be the skills necessary to thrive in ambiguous and challenging environments.
 The compression of space and time that comes with increased globalization creates the complex challenges and opportunities that will face graduates after university.
 The DIS is here to help students overcome the challenges and seize the opportunities.
 New technologies and processes will render a significant number of occupations redundant— computerization will upend the employment market as we know it.
 Finance, trade and logistics, production and distribution, accommodation and food services, journalism and media, healthcare, legal services, and many more sectors of the economy can expect significant impact from technological innovation.
 With skills learned in the DIS, students will have a head start on the competition for stable employment and long‐term success.

 Students who want to study a Western‐style curriculum and have an interest in international issues will find a fun and challenging department—a department where the priority is placed on academic excellence.
-Because our classes are small, and our professors Western, we can offer students plenty of individual attention.
+Because our classes are small, and our professors north America, we can offer students plenty of individual attention.
 We are dedicated to making sure that each student fulfills his or her academic potential.
-The DIS provides a content‐ based curriculum specifically designed to foster critically thinking skills and active class participation among students.
+The DIS provides a content‐ based curriculum specifically designed to foster critical thinking skills and active class participation among students.
 Because all instruction is in English, the DIS welcomes applicants who can already demonstrate some degree of proficiency in the language.
-The department is alcohol‐free, which is to say that it does not organize or encourage any activities involving alcohol.

 DIS graduates work locally, nationally and internationally.
-Graduates have found employment in the industrial and service sectors in the United States, South Korea, Vietnam, China, Japan and Indonesia.
-Our graduates have the ability to quickly find good jobs, because they acquire the necessary skills to be highly competitive.
+Graduates have found employment in the industrial and service sectors in the United States, South Korea, Vietnam and Indonesia.
+Our graduates have the ability to quickly find good jobs because they acquire the necessary skills to be highly competitive.
 We also consider a DIS education an ideal foundation for students wishing to pursue graduate studies in the United States or other foreign countries.
 DIS professors can offer students plenty of individual guidance in their effort to gain admission into foreign graduate schools.